-Ecosystems Dynamics & Assessment Program
+Ecosystems Dynamics & Assessment Branch

 There is now broad agreement that we need to adopt a more holistic approach to marine resource management at both the national and international levels.
 To accomplish this goal, the foundation of marine Ecosystem-based Management is now being developed and refined.
 Virtually all specifications of marine EBM share at least three common elements: (1) a commitment to establishing spatial management units based on ecological rather than political boundaries, (2) consideration of the relationships among ecosystem components, the physical environment, and human communities, and (3) the recognition that humans are an integral part of the ecosystem.
 We need to account for the important goods and services derived from marine ecosystems and the diverse and cumulative impacts of human activities in these systems (Figure 1) to forge a sustainable future.